Featured Partner of the Month – February’17

 Owing to the success of the camp, we began the Monthly Women’s Fellowship Program.
 This included the mothers of residents as well as ex-residents who have become mothers themselves.
 Since January this year, we also began including the fathers in the program.
 We have seen the program help the child integrate more holistically.
 We have noticed that the impact on parents is very positive too.
 We already have 15% of parents who are a part of the program.
 The numbers are growing as parents are becoming more eager to join and play their role.

 What are some of the challenges you experience and what initiatives have you made to change them?

 Our home is about 26 years old, and the care staff that we have are a part of the home for a long time.
 This has caused some challenges like the generational gap, receptivity to new ideas and also energy levels.
 We realised we needed to infuse some energy by bringing in some youth workers as staff.
 We simultaneously also wanted our older staff to know how much we value them and their services without them feeling insecure alongside realising that we need more youth to join the workforce and add value to our work.
-It was a serious resource management and leadership challenge.
+It was a severe resource management and leadership challenge.

 When we began working on this issue, the house parents to youth workers ratio was 10:0.
 We are proud to claim that we have introduced various initiatives and can now share the following achievements:

 - We have brought in several youth workers, and our current ratio of House Parents to Youth Workers stand at 6:4.

 In total, we are now 62 staff strong who have been working well together.

 Is there any area where you would like some help/support?